 |Wrist Injury||Mild - Severe||£2,810 - £47,720||This brack covers a wide range of wrist injuries, from simple wrist fractures to injuries that have resulted in a complete loss of function .|

-*All figures in the table above are estimated and should be used only as a guide as each individual personal injury claim is different to the next.
+*All figures in the table above are advised general damage compensation levels set by the Judicial College and should be used only as a guide as each individual personal injury claim is different as special damages compensation may need to be factored in.
+The difference between general and special damages is explained here.
 How much compensation you might get for your personal injury claim may differ from the figures shown so call us today to get a more accurate evaluation.